Polypropylene Injection Molding

 Ribs and Bosses Design ribs with a thickness of 50-60% of the nominal wall thickness to avoid sink marks; ensure bosses are properly supported (e.g., with ribs) to maintain structural integrity.

-Radii and Fillets Use radii and fillets with a minimum radius of 0.5 mm to reduce stress concentrations and improve mold flow during injection.
+Radii and Fillets Use radii and fillets with a minimum radius of 0.5 mm to reduce stress concentrations and improve mold flow during injection process.

 Living Hinges PP's flexibility allows for living hinges, but the hinge thickness should be 0.25–0.5 mm for durability.